jesse-spevack/stimulating_events/README.md

 </div>
 ```

 And then we can define the deselect function to with a console log to make sure things are working.
+We will log the value of the selected item that dispatched the event and the value of the item that just heard the event.
+We'll also get rid of the event getting passed into select, because three lines later we define a new event and that will cause us problems.

 ```javascript
 deselect(event) {
   console.log("The selected item's value is: ", event.detail.value)
   console.log("This item's value is: ", this.textTarget.innerText.trim())
 }
 ```
+So that appears to be working.

 When these two values are the same, we are dealing with the list item that published the `listItemSelected` event.
 So we can just ignore it.
 But on the other sibling list items, we need to set the `isSelected` state to `false`.
 ```javascript